NoHaitch/Aho-Corasick-Text-Finder/README.md

 ## Features

 ### 1. Aho-Corasick Search
+### 4. Simple GUI using tkinter
 ### 2. Text Highlighting for pattern found
-### 3. Trie visualization included the failure and succesfull links (excluding links towards the root)
+### 3. Trie visualization, with controls to show or hide the links (might need to fullscreen the program)
-### 4. Simple GUI using tkinter

 <p align="right">(<a href="#readme-top">back to top</a>)</p>